The Lanarkshire Rape Crisis Centre welcomes women who are lesbian or bisexual, and all transgender people.

-LRCC also aims to support transgender men and non-binary trans people who will have services tailored to their own individual requirements.
+LRCC also aims to support transgender men and non-binary people who will have services tailored to their own individual requirements.

 If you feel that you have been discriminated against because of your gender or sexuality, then you have the right to make a complaint.

 Support from LRCC through the complaints process can be provided if it is of benefit to you.

 This means that you can anonymously pass on details about what happened to the police, and help them to gather information.